SoundaryaKhanapur/SafePearl/README.md

-# Safe Pearl
+# SafePearl

 ## Introduction
-Safe Pearl is a web application designed to provide users with guidance and resources on harassment prevention, support, and reporting policies.
+SafePearl is a web application designed to provide users with guidance and resources on harassment prevention, support, and reporting policies.
 It leverages AI-generated responses and Google Maps integration to help individuals find nearby support organizations and understand relevant policies.

 ## Features
 - **Chat-Based Guidance**: Users can enter scenarios to receive structured advice on harassment prevention.